danialgoodwin/dev/dev-ideas.md

 ## Ideas
 - Find a new way for people to express themselves, then build services around it
 - Use theme of at least one of the seven sins
+- Combine two or more fields to make an entirely new one

 ### Less Useful